 This site contains lots of useful information to help you understand the Act and your obligations, to ensure your building works comply with legal requirements.
 Below you will find some links to help answer the more common queries homeowners have.

 For Construction Professionals with an interest in Party Wall matters, we can offer an accredited professional membership bringing training, advice and a host of membership benefits, along with it.

 For further details about becoming a member and to download an application form please see the Join Us page.

 If you would prefer to contact us directly to discuss membership further please call or email us, we will be happy to answer you queries.

 Do You Have Any Questions?

-The following may help, but please contact us if you need any further assistance.
+Our FAQs page may help but don’t hesitate to contact us if you need any further assistance.